supande/Taxi_project_626/.ipynb_checkpoints/README-checkpoint.md

 ![Image of chart](Images/Question_11.png)

-NOTE- I have also uploaded the outlier testing file, in which I tested possible outliers of some columns.
+NOTE- I have also uploaded the outlier testing file, in which I tested possible outliers of certain columns.